snowplow/documentation/docs/collecting-data/collecting-from-own-applications/php-tracker/subjects/index.md

 $subject->setPlatform("tv") # Running on a Connected TV
 ```

-For a full list of supported platforms, please see the [Snowplow Tracker Protocol](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md).
+For a full list of supported platforms, please see the [Event Parameters reference](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/going-deeper/event-parameters/index.md#application-parameters).

 ### `setUserId`